open/close all folders

 - Jackie Chan Adventures has an episode about identical relatives of the main cast living in the Old West.

-- The original series of The Jetsons (From 1962) had an episode titled "Dude Planet".
+- The original series of The Jetsons (from 1962) had an episode titled "Dude Planet".

 - Legion of Super Heroes episode "Unnatural Alliances".

-- Hanna-Barbera's The Little Rascals episode "Showdown at the Rascal Corral" wasn't set in the Old West as such, but Alfalfa did play cowboy.
+- The Little Rascals episode "Showdown at the Rascal Corral" wasn't set in the Old West as such, but Alfalfa did play cowboy.

 - My Little Pony: Friendship Is Magic features the episode "Over a Barrel", in which the cast come to Appleloosa to deliver a tree, and end up resolving a conflict between the resident ponies and the buffalo tribe.

 - "The Last Roundup" from Season 2 also features a decidedly Old West setting.

 - Phineas and Ferb don't go to the Old West, but they go cowboy in at least two episodes: